-There are a number of factors to look out for when submitting these annual financial statements to the CIDB.
+There are a number of factors to look out for when submitting these Annual fFnancial Statements to the CIDB.

 Factor number 1.
 Revenue.

-The CIDB will take a look at the revenue figure to determine if you have met the revenue threshold for the CIDB grade that you are applying for.
+The CIDB will take a look at the revenue figure to determine if you have met the revenue threshold for the CIDB grading that you are busy applying for.

 A number of accountant’s have the tendency of just putting this revenue figure for the sake of showing that the financial capability revenue figure has been met, however, please be warned that the CIDB has a full bench of accountant’s who can spot when your are trying to manipulate the CIDB revenue figure requirements.